-- Research into everyday items and their production from raw materials, as well as a chemistry-based student design practical investigation. - Development of an environmental control system within set parameters using Arduino coding. - Design and create a payload transport system within set parameters - Mathematical modelling of energy consumption and distribution using dynamic spreadsheets
+- Research everyday items and their production from raw materials, including a scientific investigation, as outlined in the Science Component. - Develop an environmental control system prototype using Arduino coding, as outlined in the Technology Component. - Design and create a payload transport system within set parameters, as outlined in the Engineering Component. - Creation of an interactive spreadsheet that mathematical models energy consumption and distribution, as outlined in the Mathematics Component.